- Billy Graham near death, ‘close to going home to be with the Lord’

 Following lockouts last year by basketball and football owners, Bettman says hockey management is determined to come away with economic gains, even if it forces the NHL’s fourth work stoppage since 1992.

 Training camps are scheduled to open Sept.
 21 and the season is slated to start Oct.
 11. Damage from a lockout will occur almost immediately, and there is no telling how jilted fans and sponsors will react to another shutdown.

 Management’s latest offer, made Wednesday in response to a players’ proposal, will be in effect until Saturday.
 Once the lockout begins, Bettman says the economic damage would cause owners to offer players a less beneficial deal.
-No talks were held Thursday and none were scheduled.

 “The fact is, we believe that 57 percent of HRR is too much,” Bettman said.
 “Even a brief lockout will cost more in terms of lost salary and wages than what we’re proposing to do to make a deal that we think we need to make.”